 They were selected for OAZO Artist in Residence in The Netherlands in 2013 and Beta Local's 2016 Itinerant Seminar in Puerto Rico.
 They were the recipient of the Fulbright scholarship in 2018.

 They are currently a full-time lecturer at the Academy for the Performing Arts at The University of Trinidad and Tobago.

-Since I found the Slave Registry of Trinidad and Tobago in 2015, I have taken a deep dive into what is my Blackness.
-I used the document as a point of departure to research other components of the African Slave Trade.
-I became interested in aspects of the slave trade that repeat themselves in varying ways in the present.
+Since I found the Slave Registry of Trinidad and Tobago, I have taken an interest in archival documents and images that relate to the Transatlantic Slave Trade.
+I became interested in aspects that repeat themselves in varying ways in the present.
 Aspects such as labor, death, erasure, oppression, violence, and discrimination are profoundly present.
 Even though the slave trade managed to dehumanize millions of Black people, with the consequence of continuing to do so in the present, we can find hope, resistance, and resilience.